 As a result of this change, a judgement needs to be made in regard to its resulting impact on assurance [box 2].
 This includes an analysis of the evaluation evidence that would have to be updated to reflect the change, and regression testing of the code to be sure that it works when incorporated into the TOE.
 The basis for making this judgement is called impact analysis, which is performed by the TOE developer and recorded in an Impact Analysis Report (IAR); see Chapter 5 for more detail on the content of the IAR.

-The evaluation authority uses the IAR1 to determine whether [box 3] each of the changes can be included under maintenance, or whether it has a major impact on assurance and is therefore considered sufficiently substantial that it requires re-evaluation.
+The evaluation authority uses the IAR to determine whether [box 3] each of the changes can be classified as a so-called minor change and included under maintenance, or whether it is classified as a major change caused by a major impact on assurance and is therefore considered sufficiently substantial that it requires re-evaluation.
 It should be noted that an evaluation authority might use factors other than whether the changes are major or minor in determining whether maintenance or re-evaluation is to be used (e.g. elapsed time since certification).

-If the evaluation authority agrees that the changes to the TOE are of minor impact, then it may be necessary (if there have been changes to the assurance measures in the development environment) for a qualified CC evaluation facility to [box 4] perform a subset evaluation of those assurance measures, and provide the evaluation authority with a partial ETR covering those assurance components that were affected.
+If the evaluation authority agrees that the changes to the TOE are of minor impact, a so-called minor change, then it may be necessary (if there have been changes to the assurance measures in the development environment) for a qualified CC evaluation facility to [box 4] perform a subset evaluation of those assurance measures or added ALC\FLR component, and provide the evaluation authority with a partial ETR covering those assurance components that were affected or added ALC\FLR component.
 Once the evaluation authority is in agreement that the assurance baseline has not been adversely affected, then [box 5] an addendum to the certification listing is created, and a Maintenance Report is produced from the IAR and made publicly available where it will serve as an addendum to the certification report of the original certified TOE.

-If the evaluation authority finds that the change has a major impact on the assurance baseline, then the changed TOE must undergo re-evaluation in order for it to have an associated certification.
-This evaluation [box 6] makes maximum use of previously generated evidence, as well as the IAR, resulting in [box 7] a new ETR and hence a new certification report; in addition, the evaluation authority issues a new certificate.
-This new certified TOE will then serve as the baseline against which future changes will be compared [back to box 1].
+If the evaluation authority finds that the change has a major impact on the assurance baseline, a so-called major change, then the changed TOE must undergo re-evaluation in order for it to have an associated certification.
+This evaluation [box 6] makes maximum use of previously generated evidence, as well as the IAR, resulting in a new ETR and hence a new certification report; in addition, the evaluation authority issues a new certificate [box 7].
+This new certified TOE will then serve as the new baseline against which future changes will be compared [back to box 1].